lamastex/lamastex.github.io/_pages/research.md

 - 2.2Mkr: databricks Academic Research Partnership for effectively unlimited professional databricks computing units for data science and engineering research
   - Main Applicant (projected for Meme Evolution Programme research and PhD student training until 2025)
   - Allowed my past and current MSc and candidate thesis/research students to do big data research at zero cost
-    - (main output submitted to <a href=""></a>) Rejecting the Null Hypothesis of Apathetic Retweeting of US politicians and SPLC-defined Hate Groups in the 2016 US Presidential Election, Raazesh Sainudiin, Kumar Yogeeswaran, Kyle Nash and Rania Sahioun, 8 pages, 2018 (<a class="linkitem" href="http://lamastex.org/preprints/20180423_NullApatheticRetweetOfUSPolitsHategrps.pdf">PDF</a> 448KB)
+    - (main output submitted to <a href="http://asonam.cpsc.ucalgary.ca/2018/index.php">The 2018 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining, Barcelona Spain, Aug 28-31, 2018</a>) Rejecting the Null Hypothesis of Apathetic Retweeting of US politicians and SPLC-defined Hate Groups in the 2016 US Presidential Election, Raazesh Sainudiin, Kumar Yogeeswaran, Kyle Nash and Rania Sahioun, 8 pages, 2018 (<a class="linkitem" href="http://lamastex.org/preprints/20180423_NullApatheticRetweetOfUSPolitsHategrps.pdf">PDF</a> 448KB)

 - 26Kkr: Esseen Research Grant for Nonparametric Density Estimators with Universal Performance Guarantees
   - Main Applicant for research visits/presentations